hpi-swa-teaching/Algernon-Launcher/packages/Algernon.package/ALGItem.class/README.md

-An "Algertem" is an Algernon List Item.
-These are items which show up in the drop down menu when you start typing in the main window.

-initials					String					This is a string that contains all the capital letters in the name of the Algertem (stored in lowercase) numTimesSelected	integer 				Each time you hit return on an Algertem, this variable is incremented by one rank					integer 				rank is used for sorting.
-Higher rank appears at the top of the list. algeractions			SortedCollection		list of actions that can be performed on this algertem lowerCaseName    	String					Algertem name stored in lowercase algertype				Algertype				The type of this algertem (e.g., class, category, etc.) isRelevantForEmptyString    boolean   		If this is true, then the algertem will show up in the list even if there is nothing typed in the text field
+An ALGItem represents a result provided by the system for a certain search term.
+Every ALGItem has an ALGType and a list of ALGAction that can be performed on the item.

+Instance Variables
+	lowerCaseName: 		 	String 			the item name stored in lowercase
+	initials:					 	String			contains all the capital letters of the item name
+	algeractions: 			 	Collection 		list of ALGAction that can be performed on this item
+	algertype: 				 	ALGType 		the type of this item
+	numTimesSelected: 	 	Integer 		incremented every time this item is hit return on
+	isRelevantForEmptyString: 	Boolean 		whether this item will show up in the results even if there is no input
+	lastUsage: 					TimeStamp 	the last time this item has been selected
+	matchingPositions: 			Collection 		a list of icharacter indizes in the item name that are currently being matched
+	defaultIndex: 				Integer 		the index of the default ALGAction in algeractions